dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/README.md

 ### [Draft Manuscript](https://github.com/dzeke/ColoradoRiverCollaborate/raw/refs/heads/main/LakeMeadWaterBankDivideInflow/LakeMeadWaterConservationProgramAnalysis.docx) (Microsoft WORD)

 ## Overview
 The purpose of this immersive online collaborative model is to give collaborators the opportunity to immerse in and personify water user roles for a Lake Mead model based on the principle of division of reservoir inflow.
-The Bank works on the principles of **A) Divide reservoir inflow**, **B. Subtract evaporation**, and **C) Users consume and conserve within their available water**, others choices, and real-time discussion of choices.
+The model works on the principles of **A) Divide reservoir inflow**, **B. Subtract evaporation**, and **C) Users consume and conserve within their available water**, others choices, and real-time discussion of choices.
 We see uses of the tool for two purposes:

 1. As researchers we want to learn: Why basin partners choose assumptions and how extreme; *Why* and *how* basin partners manage their risk of uncertain future water supply; Which new insights they take from a model session.